smarc-project/smarc2/README.md

-# SMaRC 2 for ROS 2 Humble
+# SMaRC 2 for ROS 2 Jazzy (WIP)
-This is the repository of packages for ROS Humble.
+This is the repository of packages for ROS Jazzy.
 Each of the following directories also include more detailed readmes within.

 ## [Fresh install?
 Start here.](/documentation/Installing%20ROS2.md)